Kansas City Chiefs vs. Buffalo Bills NFL Divisional Round Odds, Plays and Insights for January 23, 2022

 Bills stats and trends

-- The Bills have covered the spread once this season when underdogs by 2.5 points or more (in two chances).
+- The Bills have been underdogs by 2.5 points or more two times this season and covered the spread once.

-- Buffalo has eclipsed the over/under in 47.1% of its opportunities this year (eight times over 17 games with a set point total).
+- Buffalo has hit the over in 47.1% of its opportunities this season (eight times in 17 games with a set point total).

 Home and road insights

-- Kansas City has hit the over in five of 10 games at home this year.
+- In five of 10 games at home this year, Kansas City has hit the over.

-- This season the Bills are 3-2 ATS as 2.5-point underdogs or more on the road.
+- This year, as 2.5-point underdogs or more away from home, the Bills are 3-2 ATS.

-- In eight road games this season, Buffalo has gone over the total five times.
+- This year, in five of eight road games Buffalo has hit the over.

 - The average total in Bills away games this season is 49.5 points, 5.0 fewer than this contest's over/under (54.5).